10up/simple-local-avatars/CONTRIBUTING.md

 - [ ] New files: Check to be sure any new files/paths that are unnecessary in the production version are included in [.distignore](https://github.com/10up/simple-local-avatars/blob/develop/.distignore).
 - [ ] Readme updates: Make any other readme changes as necessary. `README.md` is geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
 - [ ] Make sure the release date is added in the `CHANGELOG.md`.
-- [ ] Take the latest ` develop` pull in your local, this is for the merged release PR changes.
+- [ ] Before proceeding to the next step, ensure you pull the latest changes from the `develop` branch locally.
+This will bring in the changes from the merged release PR.
 - [ ] Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk` (`git checkout trunk && git merge --no-ff develop`). `trunk` contains the latest stable release.
 - [ ] Test: Run through common tasks while on `trunk` to be sure it functions correctly.
 - [ ] Push: Push your `trunk` branch to GitHub (e.g. `git push origin trunk`).